 The idea of getting families reunited began in South Korea in the 80’s, although over the years they have largely been hijacked by the North for political purposes.
 Most of the initiatives proposed by the South have been cancelled at the last minute by the North, thereby causing even more distress among those Koreans separated by the conflict.

-It remains to be seen whether the North Koreans will continue to run more of these lotteries and help to bring more families together.
+Are the running of these lotteries by the North the first tentative steps to reunification?
+North Korea does have a habit of making concessions only to withdraw them again soon after.
+It remains to be seen whether North Korea will continue to run more of these lotteries and help to bring more families together.
 It may be that the divisions caused by the Korean war will continue for many years to come.
 For Koreans though the significance of winning the lottery is far greater than any amount of money.